sanazjml/QuantISH_pipeline/Whole Slide-FISH/Readme.md

 ## Pre-processing
 ### Caseviewer
-We have used CaseViewer software to read the MRXS immunoflorescence image, and separate its different channels as DAPI staining, and fluorescein (FITC 38 HE), Cyanine 3 (TRITC 48 HE), and Cyanine 5 (Cy5) channels for each target RNA to be quantified.
+We have used CaseViewer software (version 2.3.0) to read the MRXS immunoflorescence image, and separate its different channels as DAPI staining, and fluorescein (FITC 38 HE), Cyanine 3 (TRITC 48 HE), and Cyanine 5 (Cy5) channels for each target RNA to be quantified.
 The output will be saved as tiff format images.